aicip/GCNMF-s2k/README.md

 the first experiment.
 This dataset has most required features for performing an accurate disaggregation task.

-The second experiment is designing a hierarchical scheme for disaggregating the whole building energy signal to the HVAC components signals (i.e., ) in an industrial building.
+The second experiment is based on designing a hierarchical scheme for disaggregating the whole building energy signal to the HVAC components signals (i.e., two compressors, two condenser fan and one indoor blower) in an industrial building.

-The goal of the this experiment is to estimate the energy usage profile of the internal components of the HVAC by disaggregating the energy consumption of the whole building.
 ![Diag](blockdiag1.PNG)

 ##HVAC_ORNL_UTK dataset for NILM